collabscore/documents/case-music-infoset.md

   - less noise (and probably better quality)
   - clarification on the information really required by DMAPs
-  - opportunity for better structures, and higher abstraction levels
+  - opportunity for better structures, higher abstraction levels, possibly algebraic or logic-based manipulations, etc.

 ### Benefit 2 : less dependence on syntactic idiosyncrasies

 There exist many ways to encode a same scores.
 This does complicate parsing and interpretation of score content.
-Here,
+Here, the MCI would act as an abstract level where encoding practices would disappear in favor of a more uniform representation.

 > This issue appeared in the early days of XML when it becames a "language" of choice for data storage and exchange.
 The W3C felt the need to define the
-> so-called "XML information set" [^1]
+> so-called "XML information set" [^1] that defines the content of an XML file independently from syntactic variants (e.g., entity dereferencing).
+The DOM
+> is XPath data model are somehow two implementations of the XML infoset, although slightly different.

+### Benefit 3: seperation of concerns leads to independent styling

+The relevant comparison here is with HTML documents and web layouts.
+Whereas in the early days (hopefully gone for everybody), HTML contained *both* content
+(e.g., text) *and* presentation instructions, they can now be neatly separatated with core HTML + CSS.
+In a more general setting,

+## Linked data and MCI

 ## References